-BUS FPX 4121 Assessment 5
+- BUS FPX 4121 Assessment 5 Ethics and Patient-Centered Care.

 Ethics and Patient-Centered Care

 The development of this model helps in patients’ activation as well as the enhancement of care outcomes, but it raises certain managerial and ethical questions.
-At the present, Brookside Hospital is in the process of adopting patient-centered care as the central model of care delivery, which would involve the consideration of various ethical issues like autonomy of patient, patient’s dignity as well as the patient’s decision-making preferences.
+At present, Brookside Hospital is in the process of adopting patient-centered care as the central model of care delivery, which would involve the consideration of various ethical issues like the autonomy of the patient, the patient’s dignity as well as the patient’s decision-making preferences.

 Ethical Dilemmas in Health Care Management

 In healthcare management ethical conflicts are based on tensions and choices that are evident in the values, interests, or responsibilities.
-Such challenges are most apparent in patient-led care where patients are seen as competent agents of their own decision-making and are likely to become aware of the organization’s structures and rules as well as the law and policy restraints in healthcare facilities that hinder their ability to empower patients and receive their authorization (Brown & Smith, 2020).
+Such challenges are most apparent in patient-led care where patients are seen as competent agents of their decision-making and are likely to become aware of the organization’s structures and rules as well as the law and policy restraints in healthcare facilities that hinder their ability to empower patients and receive their authorization (Brown & Smith, 2020).

 One of the conflicts that can be observed at Brookside Hospital is the internal one concerning the distribution of resources.
-As the hospital is turning into the patient-centered model, there are going to be more demands for the additional resources for patients’ education and patient support services.
-However, this demand overburdens the hospital’s budget, and while embracing patient-centered care means embracing several principles such as patient involvement in decision-making, the hospital feels the pinch on its budget hence creates tension towards the patient-centered care principles and financial sustainability of the hospital (Johnson, 2019).
+As the hospital is turning into the patient-centered model, there are going to be more demands for additional resources for patients’ education and patient support services.
+However, this demand overburdens the hospital’s budget, and while embracing patient-centered care means embracing several principles such as patient involvement in decision-making, the hospital feels the pinch on its budget hence creating tension towards the patient-centered care principles and financial sustainability of the hospital (Johnson, 2019).

-Some of the causes are attributed to financial situations, variation of goals in the management and being able to address patients’ care needs while meeting financial goals.
+Some of the causes are attributed to financial situations, variation of goals in the management, and being able to address patients’ care needs while meeting financial goals.
 The two broad ethical norms involved in this issue are justice, which addresses equal employment and distribution of resources, and beneficence, which requires putting the patients’ welfare first (Thompson & Garcia, 2021).

 BUS FPX 4121 Assessment 5 Ethics and Patient-Centered Care